heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - [Descriptif de module](https://gaps.heig-vd.ch/consultation/fiches/mv/mv.php?id=1905)
 - [Programme de formation](https://gaps.heig-vd.ch/consultation/teachingplans/)
 - 3 ECTS credits = 90 hours of work
-    - 48 hours in class
+    - 48 hours in class (= 64 periods of 45 minutes)
-    - 42 outside of the class - We try our best to ensure you do not have to work that much outside of the class
+    - 42 hours outside of the class - We try our best to ensure you do not have to work that much outside of the class

 ---